 Now that we’ve defined our terms, let’s look more closely at how your credit utilization relates to your credit scores.

-Why does my credit card utilization impact my credit scores?
+Why does my credit card utilization affect my credit scores?

-Conversely, someone who charges smaller amounts may be more likely to be able to pay off their balance in full each month, and thus represents a lower risk to the lender.
+Conversely, someone who charges smaller amounts may be more likely to be able to pay off their balance in full each month, so they represent a lower risk to the lender.

-How does my credit card utilization impact my credit scores?
+How does my credit card utilization affect my credit scores?

-There are many different credit-scoring models, so it’s difficult to calculate exactly how credit utilization will impact your credit scores.
+There are many different credit-scoring models, so it’s difficult to calculate exactly how credit utilization will affect your credit scores.

 With that said, there’s a strong correlation between a consumer’s credit card utilization rate and their credit scores.
 Though individual cases may vary, those who keep their utilization percentage low generally have higher scores than those who habitually max out their credit cards.

-If you don’t want your credit utilization to negatively impact your credit scores, it’s important to consider your spending habits.
+If you don’t want your credit utilization to negatively affect your credit scores, consider your spending habits.
 Factors such as your credit history and the number of cards in your wallet matter, too.